yetanotherion/jmoab_migration/09_mixed_moab.md

 # Mixed moab: a Ann Arbor story part II

 --
-- JMOAB 1.6 works great on CI
+- JMOAB 1.6 works great on CI, but does not work with converted projects using protobuf.
 - Impossible to use for devs
 - Idea: why not parse the poms directly from gradle?